 We’ve banged on before in Eluxe about the potential dangers of nanoparticles in cosmetics – but what of products that go directly under your skin?
 Even worse!

-In 2011, a study in The British Journal of Dermatology revealed that nanoparticles are indeed found in tattoo inks, with black pigments containing the smallest particles.
-With the exception of the white pigments, the researchers stated that “the vast majority of the tested tattoo inks contained significant amounts” of nanoparticles, with black inks being almost entirely made up of nanoparticles.
+In 2011, a study in The British Journal of Dermatology revealed that nanoparticles are indeed in tattoo inks.
+Apparently, black pigments contain the smallest particles.
+With the exception of the white pigments, the researchers stated that “the vast majority of the tested tattoo inks contained significant amounts” of nanoparticles.
+And black inks are almost entirely made up of nanoparticles!

 How To Ensure Tattoo Safety

-Despite all the studies pointing to potential harm from tattoo inks, as of now there have been no specific studies to look at the safety of injecting such inks into the body (although the National Center for Toxicological Research is currently conducting some initial research).
+Despite all the studies pointing to the reasons why tattoos can be dangerous, as of now there have been no specific studies to look at the safety of injecting such inks into the body.
+(Although the National Center for Toxicological Research is currently conducting some initial research).

 Tattoo lovers may want to seek out vegetable-based inks, such as yellow pigments derived from turmeric.
 These present a safer alternative, although the tattoo artist may have to order them specially.